 In relation to conservation significant fauna, Main Roads has prepared SMART performance standards directly related to the measurable impacts of the Proposal on each taxa as identified in Table 5-2 for WRP and BTP and Table 5-3 for BSM, and potential indirect impacts as identified in Section 5.3.
-The proposed SMART performance standards for the Proposal are identified in Table 6-3 and Table 6-4.
+The proposed SMART performance standards for the Proposal are identified in Table 6-4 to Table 6-6.

-These SMART performance standards are aligned to the management actions and performance targets identified in Table 6-1 to Table 6-2, the monitoring actions identified in Table 6-5 and Table 6-6 and the corrective actions identified in Table 6-7 and Table 6-8.
+These SMART performance standards are aligned to the management actions and performance targets identified in Table 6-1 to Table 6-3, the monitoring actions identified in Table 6-7 to Table 6-9 and the corrective actions identified in Table 6-10 to Table 6-12.

-The 'threshold criteria' and 'completion criteria' are considered to be achievable, with the risk potential of not achieving the proposed SMART performance standards captured by the risk assessment presented in Table 5-4 and Table 5-5.
+The 'threshold criteria' and 'completion criteria' are considered to be achievable, with the risk potential of not achieving the proposed SMART performance standards captured by the risk assessment presented in Table 5-4 to Table 5-6.

-As the proposed SMART performance standards for 'threshold criteria' and 'completion criteria' relate to physical measures which can be readily controlled through standard construction management processes4, it is considered the proposed SMART performance standards have a low level of uncertainty, with additional margins for safety not required.
+As the proposed SMART performance standards for 'threshold criteria' and 'completion criteria' relate to physical measures which can be readily controlled through standard construction management processes, it is considered the proposed SMART performance standards have a low level of uncertainty, with additional margins for safety not required.